 There are also assorted fees for each trimester, some of which also vary by student situation.
 Granite State College’s website provides basic information, and the bursar will have more complete information available.

 Students wishing to apply for financial aid of any type should begin by filling out the Free Application for Federal Student Aid, also known as the FAFSA.
 Nearly all students must provide tax information for both themselves and their parents or guardians as part of the FAFSA process.
 Of course, there are scholarships and grants available to students who meet the requisite qualifications for such awards.

 Grants may come from the government, such as PELL awards, or from the private sector.
 Graduate students may qualify for teaching assistant positions, and all students who actually attend classes in person may qualify for work-study.
 Any student who accepts such a position must maintain satisfactory academic progress of both quality and timeliness to maintain a job.
-For undergraduates and associates, that requirement is a GPA of 2.0.
+For undergraduates, that requirement is a GPA of 2.0.
 For graduate students, it is a GPA of 3.0.
 These, and other, requirements are non-negotiable because they consist of federal law.